The Difference Between Broadway, Off-Broadway, and Off-Off Broadway

 Cherry Lane Theatre, SoHo Playhouse, Minetta Lane Theatre

 Broadway shows have the strictest guidelines to earn their moniker.
-In addition to having 500 seats or greater, they must be located in the Theatre District (around Times Square in Midtown, Manhattan) as well as in venues certified by The Broadway League, the trade association for the Broadway industry.
+In addition to having 500 seats or greater, they must be located in the Theatre District (around Times Square in Midtown, Manhattan) and in venues certified by The Broadway League, the trade association for the Broadway industry.

 Because of their prime locations, Broadway shows have a greater chance to attract tourists and other theatre-goers, and as such, have long since been known to have much larger budgets and production values than other musicals and stage shows in New York City.
-Similarly, they can also attract larger stars, as well as adaptations of famous films and other works whose rights may be expensive to procure.
+Similarly, they can attract larger stars and adaptations of famous films and other works whose rights may be expensive to procure.

 Some Broadway theatres: